chmcewan/Provisio/README.md

 Downloads and caches a remote dependency, such as a tarball.
 Similarly

-    $ provisio install <PACKAGE>
+    $ provisio install <MANAGER> <PACKAGE>
-    $ provisio pip <PACKAGE>
-    $ provisio npm <PACKAGE>

-performs a package manager install that checks and populates a local cache before performing the install proper.
-All of this cacheing creates an explicit manifest of dependencies and supports off-line or read-only (e.g. CD-ROM) provisioning.
+performs a package manager (currently *yum*, *npm* and *pip*) install that checks and populates a local cache before performing the install proper.

+All of this cacheing creates an explicit manifest of dependencies and supports off-line or read-only (e.g. CD-ROM) provisioning at a lter date.
+Provisio does not assume you are a trendy web-shop with no security concerns.

 Provisio also provides some simple commands to aid management and local configuration, such as

     $ provisio cat <file>

 which reads a file to standard output while interpolating {{foo}} with the environmental variable *foo*.
-This is sufficient for most paramaterised configuration needs.
+This is sufficient for most paramaterised configuration file needs.
 Speaking of environmental variables,

     $ provisio env